3D printing technology – Delta versus Cartesian

 The 3D printing market is quite competitive and each printer has its own 3D printing technology and unique capabilities, so it’s important to know which printer is most suited for the results you want to achieve.
 As most 3D printers, Tractus3D printers use the FFF 3D printing method (also known as FDM 3D printing), which means everything is printed layer by layer using filament.

 In the FDM 3D printing technology, two types of printing systems can be distinguished: Cartesian and Delta.
 The biggest difference between these two systems is the method of moving.
-Because each system has its own way of moving, you can achieve different results.
+Because each system has its own way of moving, you will achieve different results.

 First more about the FDM technology